Best Trifecta Bets for the Kentucky Derby 2023

 $1 trifecta- 2-5-9-10-14, with the 2-5-9-10-14, with the 15

-Each ticket would cost $38 to play for a total of $114
+Each investment costs $20 to make for a total outlay of $60.

 Most Recent Kentucky Derby Picks and Predictions